HectorCastelli/insurance-information-test/DevLog.md

 - Search by Advisor Email.

 This way, this API could be used in a versatile way to compile information for reports like: "Which clients are under my belt?" and "How many policies this client has with us?".

+### Final session

+For the last session of development, my hopes are:

+- Create a user-manual for the API
+- Run the codebase against code-quality tools to spot and fix problems
+- Compile a developer-facing documentation page (from the JSDocs comments)
+- Update Github repository with Tags relevant to each session
+- Update README with instructions to run and test the API